Sword dance: Europe

-Hilt-and-point sword dances traditional to England include rapper sword and long sword, although both of these are now also performed by revival teams outside their traditional areas, including teams in most of the English-speaking world.
 English sword dancing has also been brought to the New World, initially as part of the "morris revival" of the 1970s and 1980s.
 Teams are now extant in most major metropolitan areas in North America.
 The New York City Sword Ale is an annual gathering over Presidents' Day weekend that brings together over a dozen sword teams form the east coast and around the world.